Khushang49/90DaysofKubernetes/Day1/Intro and Architecture.md

 It always scale as per our request or load.

+It also help in authorization and authentication of user.

 **CONTROL MANAGER** :

 It will manage processes.
 If any pod ask for 4 container then it will check for actual state to desired state.
 Control manager get this data from ETCD.